andrxu/pi/README.md

 # pi

+### Install a MQTT broker

-### Download and install MQTT broker mosquitto from http://mosquitto.org/download/
+1. Download and install mosquitto from http://mosquitto.org/download/

-Start the service
+2. Start the service

 ### Use the command line tools to test the service